An FPT algorithm for Matching Cut and d-cut: Introduction

-\paragraph{} Recently Gomes and Sau \cite{DBLP:conf/iwpec/GomesS19} considered a generalization of matching cut and called it \textit{d-cut}.
-For a positive integer $d\geq 1$, a cut $(A,B)$ is \textit{d-cut} if every vertex in $A$ (resp. $B$) has at most $d$ neighbor in $B$ (resp $A$).
-They named \textit{d-CUT} to be the problem to decide if a given graph $G$ has a \textit{d-cut} or not.
-They showed that for every $d\geq 1$, \textit{d-CUT} is NP-hard for regular graphs even when restricted to $(2d+2)$-regular graphs\cite{DBLP:conf/iwpec/GomesS19}.
-They considered various structural parameters to study \textit{d-CUT} and provided FPT results.
-They also showed fixed parameter tractability of \textit{d-CUT} when parameterized by maximum size of the edge cut using a reduction on results provided by Marx, O'Sullivan and Razgon \cite{DBLP:conf/stacs/MarxOR10}.
-However, they didn't provide an explicit bound on the running time as the treewidth reduction technique of \cite{DBLP:conf/stacs/MarxOR10} relies on MSOL formulation and Courcelle's Theorem \cite{DBLP:journals/iandc/Courcelle90} to show fixed parameter tractability.
+\paragraph{} Recently Gomes and Sau \cite{DBLP:journals/algorithmica/GomesS21} considered a generalization of matching cut and called it $d$-cut.
+For a positive integer $d\geq 1$, a cut $(A,B)$ is $d$-cut if every vertex in $A$ (resp. $B$) has at most $d$ neighbor in $B$ (resp $A$).
+They called {\dcut} the problem of deciding if a given graph $G$ has a $d$-cut or not.
+They showed that for every $d\geq 1$, {\dcut} is NP-hard for regular graphs even when restricted to $(2d+2)$-regular graphs \cite{DBLP:journals/algorithmica/GomesS21}.
+They considered various structural parameters to study {\dcut} and provided FPT results.
+They also showed fixed parameter tractability of {\dcut} when parameterized by maximum size of the edge cut (i.e. number of edges crossing the cut) using a reduction on results provided by Marx, O'Sullivan and Razgon \cite{DBLP:conf/stacs/MarxOR10}.
+However, they didn't provide an explicit bound on the running time as the treewidth reduction technique of \cite{DBLP:conf/stacs/MarxOR10} relies on MSOL formulation and Courcelle's theorem \cite{DBLP:journals/iandc/Courcelle90} to show fixed parameter tractability.
 Marx et. al. \cite{DBLP:conf/stacs/MarxOR10} also observed that their method may actually increase the treewidth of the graph, however the treewidth will remain $f(k)$ for some function $f$.
-This motivated us to investigate an FPT algorithm for \textit{d-CUT} parameterized by maximum size of the edge cut where we can explicitly bound the dependence on parameter.
-In this paper we will discuss an FPT algorithm for \textit{d-CUT}.
-Note that when $d=1$, we can refer to the problem as MATCHING CUT.
+This motivated us to investigate an FPT algorithm for {\dcut} parameterized by maximum size of the edge cut where we can explicitly bound the dependence on parameter.
+Note that when $d=1$, the problem can be referred to as {\matchingcut}. \paragraph{}

-Let us now formally define $d$-CUT in the context of parameterized complexity with maximum size of the edge cut as parameter .
+We now define a parameterized version of {\dcut} with maximum size of the edge cut as parameter.
+We also note that we will consider $d$ to be a part of the input in our problem definition.